LeanBool/SnakeRL/README.md

 Requires Docker.

-To render GUI correctly, set the uid and gid (obtained from the id $Username command) inside the dockerfile (change line containing export uid=... gid=...).
+To render GUI correctly, set the uid and gid (obtained from the id $Username command) inside the dockerfile (change line containing export uid=... gid=...) and run "sudo xhost +local:docker" to allow connecting to the local x-server.